Olympic Truce

 In 1992, the International Olympic Committee (IOC) renewed this tradition by calling upon all nations to observe the Truce during the modern Games.
 The Truce was revived by United Nations Resolution 48/11 of 25 October 1993, as well by the United Nations Millennium Declaration relating to the world peace and security.
+Every two years since the 1993 resolution, the United Nations has adopted, with varying levels of consensus, a resolution reaffirming the ideals of the Olympic Truce.

 In 1996, the Athens Bid Committee committed to revive the Olympic Truce and promoting it to the world through the Olympic flame relay.
 Three years later, the IOC announced the establishment of the International Olympic Truce Foundation and the International Olympic Truce Centre in cooperation with Greece.
 The vision was to protect the interests of athletes and sport, and to promote peaceful principles in modern day.
 Each host city was encouraged to embrace the meaning and spirit of the Olympic Truce in the planning and staging of the Games.

 As of 2022, the modern Olympic Truce starts one week before the main opening ceremony of the Olympic Games and ends one week after the closing ceremony of the Paralympic Games.
-The Truce has been violated three times in the modern history of the Games.
-All three violations have been committed by the Russian Federation, with the most recent breach coming in 2022 after the Russian invasion of Ukraine.
-This violation was a contributing factor to Russian and Belarusian athletes being excluded from the 2022 Winter Paralympics.
+The Truce has been violated multiple times in the modern history of the Games, including multiple violations committed by the United States and the Russian Federation, with the most recent breach coming in 2022 with the Russian invasion of Ukraine.